BitcoinDesign/Guide/guide/inheritance-wallet/backup.md

 #### Wallet configuration
 In addition to the private keys, it is also necessary to back up the wallet configuration.
 This is important because the wallet application needs to know how to generate corresponding bitcoin addresses as well as the rules that define how bitcoin can be spent from these addresses.
 The wallet configuration is sometimes also called the [wallet descriptor]({{ '/guide/glossary/#output-script-descriptor' | relative_url }}).
 It's a small piece of text that contains all the information that a wallet application needs to recover a multi-key wallet.

-The backup of a wallet descriptor does not require the same level of security as a private key backup, because it does not contain any private key material.
+The backup of the wallet configuration does not require the same level of security as a private key backup, because it does not contain any private key material.
 It is, however, a critical piece of information.
-If you lose the wallet descriptor and have not backed up at least all extended public keys (XPUBs), you will not be able to recover the wallet in case of need.
+If you lose the wallet configuration and have not backed up at least all extended public keys (XPUBs), including their fingerprint and [derivation path]({{ '/guide/glossary/#derivation-path' | relative_url }}), you will not be able to recover the wallet in case of need.

-{% include tip/open.html color="blue" icon="info" label="Wallet descriptors are privacy-sensitive" %}
+{% include tip/open.html color="blue" icon="info" label="The wallet configuration is privacy-sensitive" %}

-A third party with access to a descriptor can import the wallet and monitor all activity, past and future.
+A third party with access to the configuration can import the wallet and monitor all activity, past and future.
 However, without the necessary private keys, they cannot spend funds.

 {% include tip/close.html %}